Sign in

 availability

-5. Culture for New Remote Teams
+6. Culture for New Remote Teams

 Be Honest – This Will Take Time, It Will Be a Learning Curve

-Very few managers think it will be easy, but few neglect the fact that there’s probably nobody in the organisation who has previously led a transition to remote working.
+Very few managers think it will be easy, but few neglect the fact that there’s probably nobody in the organization who has previously led a transition to remote working.
 You are going to make mistakes and learning curve may be steep.
 That’s okay if you communicate this message from the start and accept it’s new to everyone.

 Be honest with your workforce about the challenges.
 Encourages their ideas and feedback.
 Create a sense of opportunity and a canvas from which your workforce can develop a new working culture.